MarvellinusVincent/Arithmetic/README.md

 * [x] User's correct answers are counted
 * [x] User can view their score after all questions are answered
 * [x] User can restart the app
+* [x] User will get different prompts after all questions are answered with different colored texts to differentiate if they passed over 80%
+* [x] User will get a message after answering question saying whether or not they got their answer right
+* [x] User will get custom sounds for each question they answer.
+One for getting it right and one for gettin git wrong

 The following **extensions** are implemented: